DigitVE/bothelp-test-task/README.md

 Send a POST request to the `https://localhost/event/handle` route with the contents of json.txt in the body of the request.

-Messages stats can be checked at http://localhost:15672/
+Messages stats can be checked at http://localhost:15672/ (login and password are both "guest")